nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Filter-specific design considerations
 1. Filtering `Properties` by their prices takes in a `priceRange` instead of just a `Price` as it makes more sense for agents to want to identify properties that fit within a certain price range instead of a fixed price.
-2. For both `filterBuyers` and `filterProps`, the default composed predicate will be a logical **AND** of all individual predicates, that is, all  predicates need to be satisfied in order for the entry to pass through the filter.
+2. For both `filterBuyers` and `filterProps`, the default concatenated predicate will be a logical **AND** of all individual predicates, that is, all  predicates need to be satisfied in order for the entry to pass through the filter.
-3. For both `filterBuyers` and `filterProps`, passing in the `-fuzzy` flag will change the final composed predicate to be a logical **OR** of all individual predicates, that is, only one of the predicates needs to be satisfied in order for the entry to pass through the filter.
+3. For both `filterBuyers` and `filterProps`, passing in the `-fuzzy` flag will change the final concatenated predicate to be a logical **OR** of all individual predicates, that is, only one of the predicates needs to be satisfied in order for the entry to pass through the filter.
 4. If the `-c` flag is specified, that is, desired characteristics are supplied as filter conditions, the default behaviour